 This tool is to show you how much Emergency Tax you might have to pay on withdrawals from your pension pot.

-No, usually the Guaranteed income for life will not be passed on as a lump sum.
+No, usually the guaranteed income for life will not be passed on as a lump sum.

-No, once you have decided to purchase a Guaranteed income for life, you can’t change to another option.
+No, once you have decided to purchase a guaranteed income for life, you can’t change to another option.
 There is usually an initial cancellation period though.

 This isn't always the case.
 It’s important to shop around for the best deal from a number of providers.